astrochili/awesome-defold/README.md

 - [Align](https://github.com/Jerakin/editor-script-align) — Editor script for aligning gui nodes.
 - [Atlas](https://github.com/Jerakin/editor-script-atlas) — Editor script to add images to an atlas as well as create a new one
+- [Editor Scripts and UI Collection](https://github.com/paweljarosz/editor-scripts-ui-collection) — Editor script to create GUI script and attach it to the GUI file.
 - [Components](https://github.com/Jerakin/editor-script-components) — Editor script for creating components from resources.
 - [Distribute](https://github.com/Jerakin/editor-script-distribute) — Editor script for distributing nodes evenly.
 - [index](https://github.com/HalfstarDev/defold-index) — Automatically creates an index for custom resources.